prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

 ## About Me

 Prakash Naikade is Computer Vision and Machine Learning Research Engineer.
 He is passionate about Machine Learning, especially Computer Vision & Generative AI.
 He has hands on experience from academia and industry.
-His research interests are in Computer Vision, Computer Graphics, LLMs, Human Computer Interaction, Deep/Machine Learning & Data Science, to solve real world problems with impactful AI aided solutions.
+His research interests are in Computer Vision, Graphics, LLMs, VLMs, Human Computer Interaction, Deep/Machine Learning & Data Science, to solve real world problems with impactful AI aided solutions.
 In his free time, he likes to run, bike, hike, watch movies, and listen to music.